water-bottle-afk/MINI-projects../README.md

-# mid-learning.. mini projects ive made
+# Mini projects and coding experiments.
+A playground for testing ideas and learning.